There seems to be a very big misconception regarding the Jewish women having their monthly cycle and immersing in the mikvah (ritual bath).

 However, a couple who keeps the Jewish purity laws they have this special designated time every month for each type of connection.

-During the monthly cycle they can get into deep meaningful conversations that lead to deep emotional connection, to understanding each other and spiritual growth without any of them expecting intimacy to follow as they know, it is not a rejection from the spouse but shared Jewish code of law while the other time of the month they can have the deep physical connection just like during their honeymoon.
+During the monthly cycle they can get into deep meaningful conversations that lead to deep emotional connection.
+This allows them to understanding each other and spiritual growth without any of them expecting intimacy to follow as they know, it is not a rejection from the spouse but shared Jewish code of law.
+While the other time of the month they can have the deep physical connection just like during their honeymoon.

 So as you can realize from the above examples, what for one person is a reward can be for another person the opposite.
 The Torah has no place for our feelings, we need to keep learning the Torah laws and commit to following Hashem no matter if it feels right or comfortable for us or not.